-- Mindfulness-Based Stress Reduction—for stress, chronic pain/illness, anxiety, low moods, sleep disturbance, desire for self-care and wellness.
+- Mindfulness-Based Stress Reduction—for stress, chronic pain/illness, anxiety, low moods, sleep disturbance, promoting self-care,wellness, and quality of life.

 - Mindfulness-Based Cognitive Therapy—for preventing depression relapse and/or relating skillfully to anxiety.

 - Mindfulness for Teens—teens between the ages of 14-18 will be invited to cultivate the practices of being present in their lives and developing the skills of attention, self-regulation of emotion, and responding to internal and external experiences with wisdom and kindness, one moment at a time.

-- Mindfulness Graduate Groups—offered to those who have completed any of the above programs, to support the deepening of practice in everyday living.
+- Mindfulness Graduate Groups—offered to those who have completed any of the above programs, to support the deepening of mindfulness practice in everyday living.

-Our programs are modeled after the Mindfulness-Based Stress Reduction (MBSR) program founded in 1979 by Jon Kabat-Zinn, PhD and the Center for Mindfulness at the University of Massachusetts Medical Center.
+Our programs, since 1996, are modeled after the Mindfulness-Based Stress Reduction (MBSR) program founded in 1979 by Jon Kabat-Zinn, PhD and the Center for Mindfulness at the University of Massachusetts Medical Center.